OptNet: Differentiable Optimization as a Layer in Neural Networks: Experimental results

 Our next experiment studies how we can use the OptNet architecture to \emph{improve} upon signal processing techniques that currently use convex optimization as a basis.
 Specifically, our goal in this case is to denoise a noisy 1D signal given training data consistency of noisy and clean signals generated from the same distribution.
 Such problems are often addressed by convex optimization procedures, and (1D) total variation denoising is a particularly common and simple approach.
 Specifically, the total variation denoising approach attempts to smooth some noisy observed signal $y$ by solving the optimization problem

-where $D$ is the first-order differencing operation, which can be expressed in matrix form by a matrix with rows $D_i=e_i-e_{i+1}$ Penalizing the $\ell_1$ norm of the signal \emph{difference} encourages this difference to be sparse, i.e., the number of changepoints of the signal is small, and we end up approximating $y$ by a (roughly) piecewise constant function.
+where $D$ is the first-order differencing operation expressed in matrix form with rows $D_i=e_i-e_{i+1}$.
+Penalizing the $\ell_1$ norm of the signal \emph{difference} encourages this difference to be sparse, i.e., the number of changepoints of the signal is small, and we end up approximating $y$ by a (roughly) piecewise constant function.

 To test this approach and competing ones on a denoising task, we generate piecewise constant signals (which are the desired outputs of the learning algorithm) and corrupt them with independent Gaussian noise (which form the inputs to the learning algorithm).
 Table~\ref{tab:den} shows the error rate of these four approaches.